Hot Weather Ahead? Here’s How to Stay Cool This Summer

 Run a DIY Energy Audit

 Still noticing high bills despite your efforts?
-A simple energy audit might reveal problem areas you can fix—like poor insulation or outdated appliances.
+A simple energy audit might reveal problem areas you can fix, such as poor insulation or outdated appliances.

 Take Care in the Sun